usd-wg/assets/test_assets/MaterialXTest/readme.md

 - basicTextured_flatten.usda - flattened version of basicTextured.usda

- Both of these materials are accessible as `materialvarients`.
+ Both of these materials are accessible as `materialvariants`.
 To switch between variants in USDView, open the Interpreter and run the following commands:
  ```
       sbPrim = usdviewApi.stage.GetPrimAtPath("/Teapot")
       vs = sbPrim.GetVariantSet("materialvariants")